3-Day Forecast

 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 5 (NOAA scale G1).
+The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA Scale levels).

 NOAA Kp index breakdown